aradzehni/Market-Watch/README.md

 It’ll scrape data, update files, and add a 50-day average!

 ## Notes
-- If it breaks, check your internet or text me on Telegram [@aradzehni](https://t.me/aradzehni).
+- If it breaks, check your internet or feel free to text me on Telegram [@aradzehni](https://t.me/aradzehni).
 - Be nice to the website—don’t run it too much!
 - First time, it's going to take a long time.